thorlindberg/thesis/dissertation/3-1 introduction-proposal.md

 The proposal presented in this report aims to demonstrate these features:

 1. Type declarations and instances (through relational references).
-2. Extensible typing (as little or much as wanted) and extensible types (inheritance).
+2. Extensible typing (as little or much as wanted) and extensible types (relational inheritance).
-3. Enumerated values with required or optional cases.
+3. Enumerated values, minimum to maximum ranges, and default value insertion.

 The proposed features are demonstrated through the `txon.js` validation library, and critically evaluated with a comparison to TypeScript validation in the CI/CD environment of GitLab.
 This is not an exhaustive review of the format, but this should not be necessary as it conforms to the JSON specification.